-TFBM has directed the Ministry of Social Services-BARMM to conduct a validation exercise in community-based evacuation centers (CBEC) and update confirm the latest IDP figures, regardless of whether said IDPs are renters or homeowners.
+TFBM has directed the Ministry of Social Services-BARMM to conduct a validation exercise in community-based centers (CBC) and update confirm the latest IDP figures, regardless of whether said IDPs are renters or homeowners.

-Transitory sites for Marawi IDPs, face severe protection issues, some of which are traced to the lack of camp management structures within the sites.
+Transitory sites for Marawi IDPs face severe protection issues, some of which are traced to the lack of camp management structures within the sites.
 In both the Sagonsongan and Boganga transitory sites, the most urgent concern is the desludging of full septic tanks, as some septic tanks are already draining into the main drainage system.
 Compounding the issue is the insufficient amount of water supply.

-538 families in evacuation centers are in urgent need for shelter that will provide protection from the elements sites are in need of water and sanitation interventions settings are in need of adequate information regarding available assistance, plans for return and rehabilitation of the most-affected areas
+422 families in evacuation centers are in urgent need for shelter that will provide protection from the elements settings are in need of adequate information regarding available assistance, plans for return and rehabilitation of the most-affected areas